plooploops/kv-function-apps/Scenarios-Read-Me/README-az-mon-eh-kv-python.md

 az functionapp config appsettings set --name $receiveFaName --resource-group $rg --settings "$faEHNameConfig=@Microsoft.KeyVault(SecretUri=$ehsecretURI) "
 ```

-Once we are done managing secrets with Key Vault (from our deployment environment), we can set the default-action on the key vault to deny.
+Once we are done managing secrets with Key Vault (from our deployment environment), we can now set the default-action on the key vault to deny.

 > We can also set default-action to deny on key vault creation.
 However, this means that we should also include the host IP for managing secrets.